Grow Well Guides

 Clivias

-A subtropical plant, Clivia are an excellent plant for Auckland's climate.
+A subtropical plant, clivia are an excellent plant for Auckland's climate.
 Clivia will brighten up those dark, dry, shady spots in your garden where other plants won't grow.
 Clivia flower in late winter- spring, flowers come in a range of colours from, red, orange, cream and yellow, which are produced on tall stems that sit above the dark green strappy leaves.
 They look amazing planted in large clumps under trees and are a great combination planted with Asplenium bulbiferum Hen and chicken ferns.

 Planting Calendar